MohammadRSalmanpour/RADIUMA-DOUCUMENTATION/docs/table_reader.rst

    :alt: Table Reader
    :width: 100%

+This tool is used for importing tabular data in various formats.
+The row concatenation feature allows users to combine multiple data tables vertically by appending rows from one table to another.
+This is particularly useful when merging data sets that share the same column structure.

 .. image:: images/8.table_reader_column.png
    :alt: Table Reader Column
    :width: 100%

-Tools for importing tabular data in various formats.
+The column merge capability enables combining tables horizontally by joining columns from different tables.
+This feature is essential when working with related data sets that need to be analyzed together, allowing users to create comprehensive views of their data.

 Reader Parameters
 ^^^^^^^^^^^^^^^^^